 Ana Roš – World’s Best Female Chef 2017

 On the second and last day of Chef Alps 2017, the current winner of the World’s Best Female Chef also graced the stage: Ana Roš of Slovenia.
-For her cooking demonstration, she prepared tripe in duck jus, topped with cheese and wild nettle chips — flavor combinations I never would have imagined together on a plate.
-Another autodidact chef, Roš exuded energy and excitement on stage, talking in an animated way about her experiences working in Slovenia, her home country.
+For her cooking demonstration, she prepared tripe in duck jus, topped with cheese and wild nettle chips.
+These were flavor combinations I never would have imagined together on a plate.
+Another self-taught chef, Roš exuded energy and excitement on stage.
+She talked in an animated way about her experiences working in Slovenia, her home country.

-On stage, she cooked “beef tongue dressed up by the sea” — thinly sliced and marinated in salt for several hours, served with a Slovenian version of dashi, made with seaweed and the heads and bones of sardines.
+On stage, she cooked “beef tongue dressed up by the sea.”
+She thinly sliced the meat and marinated it in salt for several hours.
+Then, she served it with a Slovenian version of dashi, made with seaweed and the heads and bones of sardines.
 A consistent theme in her cooking seems to involve marrying the alpine flavors of the Soca Valley with the Mediterranean flavors of the Adriatic Sea.
-The presentation given by Roš at Chef Alps 2017 is also now available on YouTube (see below).
+The presentation given by Roš at Chef Alps 2017 is now available on YouTube (see below).

 When I had the chance to meet with Roš following her presentation, I was struck by how frankly she spoke about starting her career as a chef.
-At the beginning, around the year 2000 when she took over the kitchen of the restaurant, she told us she felt weak, and wondered, “Where should I start?”
-She found that she needed to accept her failures, as there were many of what she described as “tragic moments” during those early days.
+At the beginning, around the year 2000 when she took over the kitchen of the restaurant, she told us she felt weak.
+She wondered, “Where should I start?”
+Furthermore, she found that she needed to accept her failures, as there were many of what she described as “tragic moments” during those early days.
 I asked her what kept her motivated during this time, and she stated simply and directly, “Money.”
 I appreciated her honesty.

-Today, her restaurant is booked out months in advance, and her business helps to support the local economy by purchasing ingredients from regional producers.
-Her previous work in diplomacy helps her in finding solutions and creating a good atmosphere in her kitchen, plus she speaks five languages.
+Today, her restaurant remains booked out months in advance, and her business helps to support the local economy by purchasing ingredients from regional producers.
+Previous work in diplomacy helps her in finding solutions and creating a good atmosphere in her kitchen, plus she speaks five languages.
 She told us that she has continued her work at Hiša Franko because, “Slovenia needs her more than foreign countries.”